Read 01c

 This next part of the algorithm is critically important, both for the Friden solution and for our computerized ones.
 It's the notion of shifting, in a manner similar to that used in long division.

 Somewhere in the dim recesses of your memory, you have a vague recollection of "pointing off by two" to begin the computation of a square root by hand.
 That's because squaring a one-digit number (from zero through nine) produces a two-digit result (zero through 81).
-Consider, for a moment, a two-digit decimal number, where the two digits are pp and qq.
+Consider, for a moment, a two-digit decimal number, where the two digits are and .
 We can write this number as:

 Squaring gives: